purrsephoney/prometheus/README.md

 # prometheus
 lowkey should be called ,,purrmetheus''

-Not covered: setting up prometheus.service in /system/ & related systemctl commands for status/start/stop
+Not covered: setting up prometheus.service in systemd & related systemctl commands for status/start/stop